buildingSMART/documents-API/README.md

   <img src="Images/download-storyboard.png">
 </p>

 #### 2.2.1.1.
-Automatic download of a file previously uploaded or downloaded
+Automatic Download of a File Previously Uploaded or Downloaded

 The Client Application detects, using previously stored information, that new document versions exists.
 The Client Application obtains the User's approval and downloads the new versions and makes the files available to the User.